kristoff-it/redis-memolock/README.md

 tools if you expect from them greater guarantees than they actually provide.
 As stated previously, this library tries to be lightweight to enhance performance, not guarantee full mutual exclusion.
-While not providing such functionality can be seen as a limitation, the upside is that such library would not not scale as much (because of a higher level of coordination) and would not allow you to use services that are not Redis-aware to store results, such as a CDN, for example.
+While not providing such functionality can be seen as a limitation, the upside is that such library would not be able scale as much (because of a higher level of coordination) and would not allow you to use services that are not Redis-aware to store results, such as a CDN, for example.

+*Enjoy the simplicity that springs from limiting the scope of our design.*

 # Repository Contents
 This repository will soon contain a few different implementations that are able to cooperate